 #3: They May Inhibit Weight Loss

-Since most sugar alcohols need to be used in higher concentrations, it’s possible the net calories end up being similar to what you would get with your standard table sugar[*].
+Since most sugar alcohols need to be used in higher concentrations, there’s a possibility you’ll end up consuming a similar amount of net carbs as standard table sugar[*].

-You’re also more likely to indulge in processed foods if you know they are sugar-free, which can easily lead to overindulgence in foods that don’t support weight loss and overall health[*].
+You’re also more likely to indulge in processed snacks if you know they are sugar-free, which can easily lead to overindulgence in foods that don’t support weight loss and overall health[*].

 Keeping blood sugar stable is paramount for a keto diet, but you shouldn’t ignore food quality and the long-term potential effects of things like sugar alcohols.

-Although some sugar alcohols won’t necessarily affect your blood sugar, there are still too many unknowns to determine whether or not they are part of a healthy ketogenic diet.
+Although some sugar alcohols won’t necessarily affect your blood sugar, there are still too many unknowns to determine whether or not they are part of a healthy keto diet.

 But this doesn’t mean you can’t enjoy some sugar substitutes now and then.
-In fact, keeping your keto diet exciting is vital to sustaining keto long-term.
+In fact, keeping your keto diet exciting is vital to sustaining keto in the long term.

 The Takeaway on Sugar Alcohols

-Opting for tried and true sugar substitutes like stevia and monk fruit is a safe, an equally delicious, bet.
+Opting for tried-and-true sugar substitutes like stevia and monk fruit is a safe and equally delicious bet.